 - Cloth masks required for everyone both indoors and outdoors, including while singing. - Maximum physical distancing should be employed by positioning people in opposite corners of a room when possible.
-Physical distancing of at least 15 feet required from masked singers to all other people, both indoors and outdoors (see Physical Distancing earlier). - Medical professionals recommend that group singing not be allowed at this time, either indoors or outdoors.
-To preserve safety, students will focus on online sung recording projects and/or other meaningful learning experiences in lieu of in-person group singing. - No group singing, although 2 masked singers at maximum spacing in opposite corners of a well-ventilated outdoor space is allowed if they remain at least 15 feet apart. - No more than 13 individuals per room when indoors (conductor/coach plus 12 students) - Outdoor rehearsals of 30 minutes followed by 5 minutes of aerosol ventilation. - Indoor in-person rehearsal segments of no more than 30 consecutive minutes followed by ventilation time/room rest (see Air Flow, Ventilation and Room Rest above) prior to next rehearsal segment. - Students are responsible for cleaning of music stands, chairs, instruments, piano keyboards and other surfaces via disinfectant wipes before and after each rehearsal. - Students should make a sincere effort to leave extra belongings elsewhere when going to rehearsals or classes.
+Physical distancing of at least 15 feet required from masked singers to all other people, both indoors and outdoors (see Physical Distancing earlier). - Medical professionals specify that group singing should not be allowed at this time, especially indoors.
+To preserve safety, students will focus on online sung recording projects and/or other meaningful learning experiences in lieu of in-person indoor group singing. - 4 masked singers at maximum spacing in opposite corners of a well-ventilated outdoor space is allowed if they remain at least 15 feet apart. - No more than 13 individuals per room when indoors (conductor/coach plus 12 students) - Outdoor rehearsals of 30 minutes followed by 5 minutes of aerosol ventilation. - Indoor in-person rehearsal segments of no more than 30 consecutive minutes followed by ventilation time/room rest (see Air Flow, Ventilation and Room Rest above) prior to next rehearsal segment. - Students are responsible for cleaning of music stands, chairs, instruments, piano keyboards and other surfaces via disinfectant wipes before and after each rehearsal. - Students should make a sincere effort to leave extra belongings elsewhere when going to rehearsals or classes.
 Reduce the number of backpacks, coats, etc. that are brought into the rehearsal space.